kiakeshmiri/process-runner/rfd/0-process-runner.md

 ## Details

-Jobs Library and GRPC api are placed in the same folder for simlicity in this challange, however they can be mored to seperate modules when needed.
+Jobs Library and GRPC api are placed in the same folder for simplicity in this challenge, however they can be mored to seperate modules when needed.
 The references and dependencies are handled through go workspace.

 jobs.go file under lib folder handles the job related requests.
 A function called `ProcessRequest` will be the entry point for start and stop requests. `ProcessRequest` will consume a map storing Data Structure containing guid, the status of the process (started, stopped), logs.